Frequently Asked Questions

 What does the Live / Preview / Labs label on each page mean?

-- Labs — an early-access capability rolling out behind the scenes.
+• Labs — an early-access capability rolling out behind the scenes.
 The page explains what the feature does and what it depends on.
-Labs pages never show placeholder data.
+Labs pages may show simulations only when they are explicitly labeled as simulations.

 How do you handle our cloud credentials?

 On-demand is the published hourly rate with no commitment.
 Reserved (1yr/3yr) is the effective hourly rate after amortizing a 1- or 3-year commitment over the term.
 Spot (AWS/Azure) and preemptible (GCP) are the interruptible-instance rates — much cheaper than on-demand, but the provider can reclaim the capacity with short notice.
-Every rate you see in the catalog comes straight from the provider's own pricing API — no synthetic multipliers, no estimates.
+Every rate you see in the catalog comes from the configured provider-backed source for that provider — no synthetic multipliers, no estimates.

 Why is my spend dashboard empty after I connected an account?